 An obvious limitation of electric vehicles is range.
 Every EV has a point where it runs out of juice, and refueling isn’t quite as simple as filling the gas tank.
 The national EV charging infrastructure is improving all the time, but the number of charging stations in America still isn’t close to the number of gas stations.

 For this reason, range should be one of your top considerations when you go shopping for an EV.
 Most modern EVs have enough range to cover more than the average daily commute in America, which makes EVs good for folks who don’t do a whole lot of driving outside of their commute and regular errands.
 If you’re thinking about making an EV your daily driver, it’s a good idea to track how many miles you drive in an average day.
 If the range of the EV you have your eye on is well above that number, then you probably won’t have a hard time living with that electric car.

-Some parts of the country have EV charging stations on seemingly every corner, and other parts have none.
+Some parts of the country have electric vehicle charging stations on seemingly every corner, and other parts have none.
 If you want to charge away from the home, you’ll need to take a look at your local vehicle charging infrastructure.